Nolan Arenado Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.
+- The pitching staff for the White Sox has a collective 9.8 K/9, the first-best in the league.

-- The White Sox have a 4.58 team ERA that ranks 23rd among all MLB pitching staffs.
+- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.56).

-- White Sox pitchers combine to surrender the third-most home runs in baseball (123 total, 1.4 per game).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (124 total, 1.4 per game).

-- Toussaint (0-1) makes the start for the White Sox, his third of the season.

-- His most recent appearance came on Sunday against the Oakland Athletics, when the righty went 3 2/3 innings, surrendering two earned runs while allowing three hits.
+- The right-hander's last time out came on Wednesday against the Toronto Blue Jays, when he threw six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.